flyx/askew/site/src/doc/concepts.md

 ```

 As you can see, you can use `<html>`'s attributes with `<a:site>`.
-Besides those, there are two Askew-specific attributes you can set:
+Besides those, there are some Askew-specific attributes you can set:

  * `a:htmlfile`: The name of the output HTML file.
 Defaults to `index.html`.
- * `a:jsfile`: The name of the JavaScript file you will create via GopherJS.
+ * `a:jspath`: The path to the JavaScript file created via GopherJS.
    Defaults to `main.js`.
+ * `a:wasmexecpath`: The path to Go's `wasm_exec.js`.
+   This is required runtime support when compiling Go to WASM.
+   you need to make it available at the specified path when using the WASM backend.
+ * `a:wasmpath`: The path to the WASM file created when compiling Go to WASM.

 The HTML file will be created in the output directory specified as option of the `askew` command.
-The JavaScript file will be written as-is into a `<script>` tag's `src` attribute.
+The JavaScript path will be written as-is into a `<script>` tag's `src` attribute, as will the path to `wasm_exec.js`.
+The path to the WASM file will be loaded via `fetch`.
-Since Askew does not call GopherJS for you, it is your responsibility to provide the `.js` file at the given path.
+Since Askew does call neither GopherJS nor Go's WASM compiler for you, it is your responsibility to provide the `.js` and `.wasm` files at the given path.
 The generated `<script>` element will be appended to the end of the `<body>` element's content.

 ## Packages and Imports